Skip to main content

 How to close a secured credit card

-To close a secured credit card, you may need to first pay off your balance first.
+To close a secured credit card, you may need to pay off your balance first.
 Then call the number on the back of your card and tell a representative that you want to close your card.
 Make sure to confirm the amount you'll be getting back and how long it will take to receive the funds.

 Tips for using a secured card wisely